CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 * Provide [ROOT](http://www.xda-developers.com/root) and remove bloatware
 * Prevent already installed rogue applications from full access and spying

 The efficiency of this app has not yet been verified against real IMSI-Catchers.
 If you can help with this, please get in touch with us.
-Before using our App, understand and agree to our [Disclaimer](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/DISCLAIMER)!
+Before using our App, you must agree to our [Disclaimer](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/DISCLAIMER)!

 ---